Returning To Academia

 The University of Liverpool recognises that returning to academia following a break can sometimes be difficult.
 This website provides information and resources to support you in your plan to return to academia.

-This free online course is designed to help you get back into work in Sciences, Technology, Engineering or Mathematics following a career break:
+Returning to STEM - This free Open University online course is designed to help you get back into work in Sciences, Technology, Engineering or Mathematics following a career break

 - Daphne Jackson Fellowships, which are intended to help scientists and engineers retrain after taking time out for family commitments for up to two years.